nforystek/automatic1111-arcade/README.md

 A legacy Kiosk and intends to be a coin operated Text-to-Image Arcade setup using Stable Diffusion Automatic1111 API (on localhost, without internet nor mouse).

 Users put in 0.25 cents and get 3 credits.
 Each image generated costs 2 credits, and to vote on any one generated image to be in the top voted on list by votes is 1 credit.
 Appropriately the font and generating image sound is Transformers(R).
-Idle it makes more casino type of sounds periodically, and there is a coin drop
+Idle it makes more casino type of sounds periodically, and there is a coin drop sound.

 First, you will need to get [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) setup.
 You might want to just start with this article however:  [How to Run Stable Diffusion Locally With a GUI on Windows](https://www.howtogeek.com/832491/how-to-run-stable-diffusion-locally-with-a-gui-on-windows/#how-to-install-stable-diffusion-with-a-gui) as it can be very difficult depending on your system setup.
 There are links below for a very similar system to the one I wrote the arcade on.
 After you have Automatic1111 able to load and generate a image from text without errors, I recommend also including the following Automatic1111 extensions (and only these extensions): [stable-diffusion-webui-auto-tls-https](https://github.com/papuSpartan/stable-diffusion-webui-auto-tls-https.git) and [stable-diffusion-webui-nsfw-censor](https://github.com/AUTOMATIC1111/stable-diffusion-webui-nsfw-censor.git)